pkerpedjiev/emptypipes/_posts/2017-04-29-d3v4-selectable-zoomable-force-directed-graph.md

     <svg />
 </div>

-Upgrading the selectable zoomable force directed graph implementation required a few minor and not-so-minor changes.
+Upgrading the selectable zoomable force directed graph implementation to D3 v4 required a few minor and not-so-minor changes.

 * The new brush in v4 captures the shift, alt and meta keys to perform some actions by default.
 To get around this, I forked `d3-brush` and modified it